grootan/keycloak-oidc-angular/README.md

 # Keycloak - Implicit Flow using AngularJS

-This repo contains AngularJS example app that demonstrate the various OpenId Connect's Implicit flow.
+This repository contains a AngularJS example application that demonstrates the implicit flow for OpenID Connect's.

 ## Setting up OIDC configuration

-1. To add your keycloak configuration details, Goto `/src/app`
+1. To add information about your keycloak configuration, go to `/src/app`
-    * In "login" folder locate `login.component.ts` and update keycloak configuration
+    * Locate `login.component.ts` in the "login" folder and upgrade the keycloak configurations.
-    * In "auth" folder locate `auth.component.ts` and update keycloak configuration (same as login.component.ts)
+    * Locate `auth.component.ts` in the "auth" folder and upgrade the keycloak configurations (same as login.component.ts)

-### Update your configuration as below mentioned and replace the placeholders
+### Update the configuration as mentioned below and replace the placeholders

 ```javascript
 const keycloakConfig = {